blukatdevelopment/UnchainedWorldsOld/classes/psion.md

 When you cast a spell of first or higher level, you roll a number of dice equal to the spell’s level.
 If any of these dice roll a 1, your die decreases one size.
-When you roll a 1 on a D2, you can no longer cast spells this way until after a long rest.
+When you roll a 1 on a D2, you can no longer cast spells this way until after a full rest.
 You can cast a spell of a level no higher than half the current size of your psionic die.

 #### Spells Known